Recurrence relations for the generalized Laguerre and Charlier orthogonal polynomials and discrete Painlev\'e equations on the $D_{6}^{(1)}$ Sakai surface: Discrete Painlev e Equations in the d- Family

 \subsubsection{The $\mathbf{[00 \overline{1}1]}$ Discrete Painlev\'e Equation}

-A different version of a simple discrete Painlev\'e equation on the $D_{6}^{(1)}$ surface was given in \cite{Sak:2001:RSAWARSGPE}, where this equation was called \emph{alt.~d-$\Pain{II}$} equation\footnote{Some minor typos were later corrected in \cite[Remark 2.2]{Sak:2007:PDPEATLF}.}.
-A slightly different version of the equation was given in \cite[Equations (2.35--2.36)]{Sak:2007:PDPEATLF}, this is the version we consider.
-We can think about this equation as a birational map given in affine coordinates $(f,g)$ by
+A different version of a simple discrete Painlev\'e equation on the $D_{6}^{(1)}$ surface was given in \cite{Sak:2001:RSAWARSGPE}, where this equation was called \emph{alt.~d-$\Pain{II}$} equation\footnote{Some minor typos were later corrected in \cite[Remark 2.2]{Sak:2007:PDPETLF}.}.
+A slightly different version of the equation was given in \cite[Equations (2.35--2.36)]{Sak:2007:PDPETLF}, this is the version we consider.
+Using notation from \cite{Sak:2007:PDPETLF}, this equation is given as a birational map, written in affine coordinates $(f,g)$ by